Kirs1/cs506-final-project/README.md

 Similarly, in this scatter plot of Avg < 2.5 vs total_goals, we choose to filter out data with a total goal count greater than 9 and an average under 2.5 goals less than 5.

+We created clean_data.py to clean up some of the above data.

 We plot a heat map to show the correlation between different features and the total number of goals:

 ![The heat map](picture/Figure13.png)